jds485/EnGauge/README.md

 5. checkDuplicates - checks timeseries for duplicate records, and keeps only one of them.
 6. checkZerosNegs - several functions to check timeseries for zero and negative values, and replace with user-specified values.
 7. fdcDefaultModification - a modified flow duration curve script from the [hydroTSM R package](https://www.rdocumentation.org/packages/hydroTSM/versions/0.5-1)
+8. formatMonthlyMatrix - transforms a monthly timeseries into a matrix with 12 columns for the months and n rows for the years.
+9. matplotDates - modified matplot() function that allows dates to be plotted on the x-axis in date format instead of numeric format.

 ---
 ## Citation and Contact Information